sammancoaching/website/_learning_hours/refactoring/identify_paragraphs.md

 * have a line of whitespace before and after
 * a cluster of statements using the same variable name or recurring word

 Once you think you've spotted a paragraph, it may take a little more investigation to see whether it really would be possible and/or desirable to extract as a method.
-If you have a refactoring tool, ask it to extract the paragraph for you.
-It should be able to tell you if it is possible and if so what the signature would look like.
+If you have a refactoring tool, it can do this analysis for you.
+Ask it to do "extract method" on the paragraph.
+It should be able to show you if it's possible and what the method signature would be.

 ## Concrete Practice - BigDiceGame
 Bring up a development environment with a piece of code that has some easy to spot paragraphs that will easily turn into extracted methods.
 For example [BigDiceGame](https://github.com/LearnWithLlew/RefactoringToCleanerCode.cpp/blob/main/tests/YourCodeGoesHere.h).